Pradhan Mantri Matri Vandana Yojana

 The scheme, rechristened Maternity benefits programme is set to cover the entire nation.
 Prime Minister Narendra Modi, in his 2017 New Year's Eve speech, announced that the scheme will be scaled up to cover 650 districts of the country.
 The announcement assumes significance as India accounts for 17% of all maternal deaths in the world.
-The country's maternal mortality ratio is pegged at 113 per 100,000 live births, whereas infant mortality is estimated at 32 per 1,000 live births.
+The country's maternal mortality ratio is pegged at 97 per 100,000 live births, whereas infant mortality is estimated at 28 per 1,000 live births.
 Among the primary causes of high maternal and infant mortality are poor nutrition and inadequate medical care during pregnancy and childbirth.

 History

-The scheme name has undergone two changes.
+The scheme's name has undergone two changes.
 In 2014, "Indira Gandhi" was dropped from the scheme name.
 In 2017, "Pradhan Mantri" was added making it Pradhan Mantri Matri Vandana Yojana (PMMVY).